Our very best pigs in blankets recipes

 What are pigs in blankets?

 As the name comically suggests, pigs in blankets are typically pork chipotalas wrapped in a slice of streaky bacon.
-You often buy them uncooked and then they’re baked until cooked through.
+You often buy them uncooked and they’re then baked until cooked through.

 Why are they called pigs in blankets?